 Revitalising Geographe Waterways

 Following a mass fish kill in the Vasse Estuary in 2013, the state government commissioned a review into the management of Geographe waterways, and funding followed to implement some of the recommendations.
 RGW has continued work in the Lower Vasse River catchment to reduce nutrients entering from urban and rural areas.
 The program has also expanded its focus to investigate ways to fast-track water quality improvements in the river.

 Initiating major actions to reduce nutrients entering the Lower Vasse River from both rural and urban sources to improve water quality has been a key aim of the Revitalising Geographe Waterways program.

-New science has been used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, and a second culvert from the Vasse Diversion drain to the Lower Vasse River will be installed in 2021 to double the flows to the river.
+New science has been used to assess options for increasing flows using the purposely developed Reconnecting Rivers model, and a second culvert from the Vasse Diversion drain to the Lower Vasse River was installed in 2021 to double the flows to the river.

 Water treatment trials have been carried out to assess the effectiveness of phosphorous binding clays to reduce algal blooms and determine the volume, composition and options of removal of sediments through a sediment investigation.
 The Department of Water and Environmental Regulation are undertaking a Phoslock® trial application in the Lower Vasse River between November 2023 and January 2024 to help determine if the product can reduce algal blooms in the river and potentially become a future management option.

 Knowledge gained from new science has been used to develop a Waterway Management Plan for the Lower Vasse River.
 The City of Busselton led the development of the plan that identified long-term management actions to improve water quality and health of the River.
 The first action to be implemented in 2022 is the removal of sediment between the Butter Factory Museum and the Causeway Road Bridge in 2022.
 Further stages of sediment removal have now been scheduled.